 Most ovarian teratomas are mature.
 The mature ovarian teratoma is also known as a dermoid cyst.

-About 1 to 3 percent of mature ovarian teratomas are cancerous.
+About of mature ovarian teratomas are cancerous.
 They’re usually found in women during their reproductive years.

 Immature (malignant) ovarian teratomas are rare.
 They’re usually found in girls and young women up to the age of 20.

 There are two broad types of testicular teratoma: pre- and post-puberty.
 Pre-puberty or pediatric teratomas are usually mature and noncancerous.

 Post-puberty (adult) testicular teratomas are malignant.
 About two-thirds of men diagnosed with adult teratoma show an advanced state of metastasis (spread) of the cancer.

 Diagnosis and discovery depend on where the teratoma is located.

 Large sacrococcygeal teratomas are sometimes detected in ultrasound scans of the fetus.
 More often they are found at birth.